lolcommits/lolcommits-tumblr/README.md

     $ lolcommits --config -p tumblr
     # set enabled to `true`
-    # then visit the link to retrieve a token and grant the plugin access
+    # You'll be asked to confirm access for this plugin at tumblr.com
+    # Click 'allow' then return to the console to set your Tumblr name
+    # Optionally set the plugin to auto-open each created Tumblr post

 That's it!
 Your next lolcommit will automatically be posted to your Tumblr blog.
 To disable use: